twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 $ dtc -I dtb -O dts -o riscv64-virt.dts riscv64-virt.dtb
 {% endhighlight %}

-This gives us a file called `riscv64-virt.dts`, which has lots of interesting information about `virt` such as the number of available CPU cores, the memory location of various peripherals such as the UART, and the memory location of the on-board memory (RAM).
+This gives us a file called `riscv64-virt.dts`, which has lots of interesting information about `virt` such as the number of available CPU cores, the memory location of various peripherals such as the UART, and the memory location of the onboard memory (RAM).
 We want our stack to live inside this memory, so let's `grep` for it:

 {% highlight bash %}
 $ cat riscv64-virt.dst | grep 'memory' -A 3